AdriReche/my-gpts-library/README.md

 ### personal-diary-assistant

 Assistant that transcribes Spanish audio word for word to help you keep a written personal diary, correcting only spelling, punctuation, and structure for clarity.

+### newsletter-summary

+Assistant that reads articles or newsletters from provided links and returns a medium-length summary in English, highlighting key ideas and relevant context.